jpaulm/fbp-etl/src/com/jpaulmorrison/Step12/README.md

 You will notice that, in the code segment above, the Java field names have the same names as the MySQL column names, but we can't rely on this, so I would suggest that the relationships between these - plus any non-standard type information - be held in a JSON file.

-Now `price` should not be a simple arithmetic type, as it is currency, and should specify the currency denomination.
+> Now `price` should not be a simple arithmetic type, as it is currency, and should specify the currency denomination.
 It is very easy to   assume that a price is in whatever currency we use in our home country, and we have all been doing this for decades in the IT business, but this is not adequate for a worldwide marketplace - see https://jpaulm.github.io/busdtyps.html .
 This in turn means that the type of `price` on the database would in fact be `VARCHAR`, and its type in `Book` would be `Currency`.
 We will be talking about this in a later step, but it gives an added reason for holding field relationships externally to the component code.

-We will be developing a generalized component based on `ReadJDBC.java` - name to be decided later...
+The latest version of `ReadJDBC.java` is now working. and has table column names as well as object field names factored out.
+The output is identical to that shown at the bottom of https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/Step10/README.md .

+The code can be found in https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/Step12/code/components/ReadJDBC.java - what is interesting about this component is that

+- there are no table column names or IP object (`Book`) field names hard-wired in the code
+- it assumes that the number of table columns and object field names *match*, and *are identical*
+- what is (currently) hard-wired is the correspondence between `VARCHAR` and `String`, `DECIMAL` and `BigDecimal`, etc.

+Clearly the reader will easily see that these restrictions will not be hard to relax!
+As suggested above, these can be addressed by the judicious use of JSON tables.
+Stay tuned!